 Joining a sports team or taking part in a physical activity session can be a great way to get fit, have fun and meet new people outside of your course.
-We provide students the opportunity to keep fit and healthy as well as socialising with peers, by providing them daily access to the sports hall, 2 multi-purpose rooms, and the outdoor football pitches (9:00 – 17:00).
+We provide students with the opportunity to keep fit and healthy as well as socialise with peers, by providing them daily access to the sports hall, 2 multi-purpose rooms, and the outdoor football pitches (9:00 – 17:00).

-Whilst studying at the college, you will have the opportunity to join a sports team, including football and basketball, where we compete in AOC sport leagues.
-Throughout the course of the year there are also various competitive AOC tournaments that students will have the chance to compete in.
+Whilst studying at the college, you will have the opportunity to join a sports team, including football and basketball, where we compete in AOC sports leagues.
+Throughout the course of the year, there are also various competitive AOC tournaments that students will have the chance to compete in.
 These tournaments cover a range of sports including golf, table tennis, cross country, futsal, and more.
 If you would like to join one of our sports teams or compete in an AOC tournament, all you have to do is pop down to the sports centre and speak to a member of staff, where we can get you signed up.

 £5 Sports Card Membership Scheme